Hello, Workshop attendees!

 Be advised that there's a difference between gels that affect color temperature and those that change color itself.
 CTO gels warm the color temperature of your flash and LED flashlights.
 The Color Effects Gels can be used to add complementary color to the scene.
 The prior are more subtle, in a good way.
 We generally do not use the latter unless for a very specific, strong, almost over-the-top effect.

-Light writing: You can also write with light, and we encourage you to bring anything you might like to experiment with in that regard.
-If you want to get some good tools for this genre of night photography, we can highly recommend our friends at Light Painting Brushes.
-Feel free to use the code LKW_20 for a 20 percent discount, special to our workshop attendees.
+You can also write with light, and we encourage you to bring anything you might like to experiment with in that regard.
+If you want to get some good tools for this genre of night photography, take a look at our blog post “A Guide to Light Writing Tools.”

 We will be doing some post-production work during the day, and you will probably want to be doing some editing at night or in the morning, so you should definitely bring along your laptop running the image editor of your choice (we use Lightroom and Photoshop).
 And don't forget your power cord!